-Planning Agency Lake~Sumter MPO County Sumter Invoice # G1886 Q4 Reporting Period April 1, 2020- June 30, 2020 Grant # G1886
+Planning Agency Lake~Sumter Metropolitan Planning Organization County Lake Invoice # G1861 Q4 Reporting Period April 1, 2020 - JUne 30, 2020 Grant # G1861

-1 PROGRAM MANAGEMENT PROGRESS A. When necessary and in cooperation with the LCB, solicit and recommend a CTC .
+L PROGRAM MANAGEMENT PROGRESS Α. When necessary and in cooperation with the LCB, solicit and recommend a CTC .
 The selection will be accomplished, to the maximum extent feasible, through public competitive bidding or proposals in accordance with applicable laws and rules.
 Such recommendation shall be presented to the Commission by Planning Agency staff or their designee as needed.
-(Tasks 2A) NA B. Develop and maintain a process for the appointment and reappointment of voting and non-voting members to the local coordinating board.
-(41-2.012, FAC) No activity this quarter C. Prepare agendas for local coordinating board meetings consistent with the Local Coordinating Board and Planning Agency Operating Guidelines .
-(Task 3) MPO Staff prepared the agendas and supporting dicumentation for the JUne 8, 2019 Sumter County TDCB meeting.
+(Tasks 2A) NA Β. Develop and maintain a process for the appointment and reappointment of voting and non-voting members to the local coordinating board.
+(41-2.012, FAC) NA C. Prepare agendas for local coordinating board meetings consistent with the Local Coordinating Board and Planning Agency Operating Guidelines .
+(Task 3) Staff prepared the June 8, 2020 agenda packet for the Lake County TDCB.
 D. Prepare official minutes of local coordinating board meetings regardless of a quorum) and submit a copy along with the quarterly report to the Commission.
 For committee meetings, prepare minutes in the form of a brief summary of basic points, discussions, decisions, and recommendations to the full board.
 Keep records of all meetings for at least five years.
-(Task 3) MPO staff prepared the minutes for the June 8, 20120 Sumter County TDCB meeting.
-E. Provide at least one public workshop annually by each local coordinating board, and assist the Commission, as requested, in cosponsoring public workshops.
+(Task 3) Staff prepared minutes from the June 8, 2020, Lake County TDCB meeting.
+E. Provide at least one public workshop annually by each local coordinating board, and assist the Commission, as requested, in co- sponsoring public workshops.
 This public workshop must be in addition to the local coordinating board meetings.
 It may, however, be held in conjunction with the scheduled local coordinating board meeting (immediately following or prior to the local coordinating board meeting).
-(Task 4) No activity this quarter.
+(Task 4) NA.
 F. Provide staff support for committees of the local coordinating board.
-(Task 3) No activity this quarter.
+(Task 3) The MPO provided staff and staff services as needed to support the Lake County TDCB.
 G. Develop and update annually by-laws for local coordinating board approval.
 Approved by-laws shall be submitted to the Commission.
-(Task 5) The Sumter County TDCB bylaws were reviewed and approved at the June 8, 2020 meeitng.
+(Task 5) Bylaws were reviewed and approved at the June 8, 2020 Lake County TDCB meeting with no changes.
 H. Develop, annually update, and implement local coordinating board grievance procedures in accordance with the Commission guidelines.
 Procedures shall include a step within the local complaint and/or grievance procedure that advises a dissatisfied person about the Commission's Ombudsman Program.
 A copy of the approved procedures shall be submitted to the Commission.
-(Task 6) The Sumter County TDCB Grievance Procedures were reviewed and apporved at the June 8, 2020 meeitng.
-I. Provide the Commission with a current membership roster and mailing list of local coordinating board members.
+(Task 6) Grievance Procedures were reviewed and approved at the June 8, 2020 Lake County TDCB meeting with no changes 1.
+Provide the Commission with a current membership roster and mailing list of local coordinating board members.
 The membership roster shall be submitted with the first quarterly report and when there is a change in membership.
-(Task 3) Current membership rooster is included in this invoice package.
+(Task 3) Included in Fourth Quarter Invoice Packet

 J. Provide public notice of local coordinating board meetings and local public workshops in accordance with the Coordinating Board and Planning Agency Operating Guidelines .
-(Task 3) MPO staff prepares theh public noitce for all Sumter County TDCB meeting, the legla notice for the JUne 8, 2020 meeting is provided in the invoice packet.
-K. Review and comment on the Annual Operating Report for submittal to the local coordinating board, and forward comments/concerns to the Commission for the Transportation Disadvantaged.
+(Task 3) Newspaper public notice for the June 8, 2020 TDCB meeting are included in this Invoice packet К. Review and comment on the Annual Operating Report for submittal to the local coordinating board, and forward comments/concerns to the Commission for the Transportation Disadvantaged.
 (Task 7) NA L. Report the actual expenditures (AER) of direct federal and local government transportation funds to the Commission for the Transportation Disadvantaged no later than September 15th.
-(Task 8) AER was reviewed and approved at the September 10, 2019 TDCB meeting
+(Task 8) The 2018/19 AER was reviewed and approved at September 9, 2019 Lake County TDCB meeting.